quicoto/reviews/content/blog/tv-shows/kimetsu-no-yaiba/1x3/index.md

 ## Closing words

 Fantastic episode, the fights deserve a 5 out of 5.
-The last bit is a little bit confusing, was he dreaming about the masked swordsman and the wise girl?
+The last part is a little bit confusing, was he dreaming about the masked swordsman and the wise girl?
 Was he real?
 I don't fully get it, hopefully, it will get clarified in the next one.

 ![screenshot](https://cldup.com/dS8KVFe7qn.jpg)